nodejs/node/doc/api/domain.md

 were, then it would be too easy to prevent request and response objects from being properly garbage collected.

-If you *want* to nest Domain objects as children of a parent Domain, then you must explicitly add them.
+To nest Domain objects as children of a parent Domain they must be explicitly added.

 Implicit binding routes thrown errors and `'error'` events to the Domain's `'error'` event, but does not register the EventEmitter on the